 Dr. Denise Alston, Director of Dental Services at Milton Hershey School, has worked in the public health sector her entire career.
 She has seen the health risks associated with poor oral hygiene, especially with children from poverty.

-To shed light on the importance of oral health and the silent epidemic of dental disease, Dr. Alston shared her expertise on providing comprehensive dental care for children from low income backgrounds.
+To shed light on the importance of oral health and the silent epidemic of dental disease, Dr. Alston shared her expertise in providing comprehensive dental care for children from low-income backgrounds.

 Providing the Right Level of Care